 A referenced “Pregnancy and Childbirth” leaflet is available to members.

 If a baby under 1 month old develops herpes simplex, we call it neonatal herpes.
 This is very rare, and usually this is because the mother does not have herpes simplex herself, so the baby has no antibodies.
-Read more.
+Because it is so uncommon, it gets written about: Read more.

 Can I pass genital herpes on to a baby or toddler?